Enable Networks: History

 The company's first employee and CEO was Steve Fuller, who had previously been an executive manager at Telecom.
 Construction under the contract with the Crown started in November 2011.
 The 50% completion mark was hit in October 2014.
 In April 2015, uptake was just under 15% of the possible connections.

 The government's target date for the rollout was 2019, but Enable announced in October 2014 that it will deliver the network a year earlier, i.e. by 31 December 2018.

 In May 2018 Enable Networks completed its network build.
 Also completing additional areas of Kennedys Bush, Ohoka, Tuahiwi, Clearwater and Tai Tapu.

 Enable Networks used Transfield as its key contractor for the network build, but there were serious tensions between the companies.
 The contract agreement was terminated and instead, an alliance between the companies was negotiated instead.
 The total network length to be installed in 3500 km and in 2014, the companies managed to install 2 km per day.

+In November 2021, Enable Networks announced that approximately 90,000 home fibre broadband connections in the greater Christchurch area would receive a permanent speed upgrade from 100 or 200 Mbps plans to faster tiers at no extra cost.

+In June–July 2025 the company launched its “Big Fibre Boost” initiative, automatically increasing residential fibre broadband speeds for over 100,000 homes: customers on 50/10 Mbps plans were boosted to 100/20 Mbps, those on 50/20 Mbps to 100/20 Mbps, and customers on 300/100 Mbps plans to 500/100 Mbps.